Art washes from the soul the dust of ordinary life. –Picasso

 Reads and Other Seeds

-For a delightful tour of Chagall’s multi-faceted work with the perfect musical accompaniment, enjoy this video:
+A delightful tour of Chagall’s multi-faceted work with the perfect musical accompaniment:

 Love this Chagall quote, which opens Sylvie Forstier’s book on the artist: